Guide

 • What qualities should I prioritize in a future partner?

-• How can I create more joy and presence in my relationship?
+• How can I bring more presence into my relationship?

 • What strength should I lean on more in my current role?

-• What is blocking my progress and how can I address it?
+• What's blocking my progress, and how can I address it?

 • What would make this job search more effective?

-• How can I improve my boundaries and reduce burnout?
+• How can I set better boundaries and reduce burnout?

 • What next step would most grow my skills this quarter?